 - Boating “butt” pad or a gardener’s kneeling pad.
 The seats on the dragon boats are wooden and somewhat hard.
 A pad will make your practice more comfortable.
 These are usually available for purchase through Wellness Warriors.

 - Change of clothes, including dry shoes or sandals, especially if it is raining.
-These are usually stored in our cars (not in the boathouse).
+These are stored in our cars (not in the boathouse).